onthebusiness/harelang.org/content/blog/2022-04-17-Chronology-in-Hare.md

 Nonetheless, we've tried our best to design our library to be easy-to-use, modular, performant, and above all else, correct.
-It will need a few tweaks before it reaches it's high aspirations, but today's library can handle the most common problems a user will come across.
+It will need a few tweaks before it reaches its high aspirations, but today's library can handle the most common problems a user will come across.

 Let's go over Hare's new additions to the standard library.